21st March 2019

 event: Simulation And Computer Experimentation In Music And Sound Art,

-keywords: [emergence, synchronisation, Kuramoto, computer experimentation]
+keywords: [emergence, synchronization, Kuramoto, computer experimentation]